mattbnz/web-matt/content/w/2023-goals.md

 Each word has a fair bit of meaning behind it for me, so breaking it down a little bit:

 * software - excites me because it is still [eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and has significant potential to do good.
-* systems - reminds me that as well as usually being a complex system in its own right, software also exists as part of the complex system that is our modern world.
+* systems - to reminds me that as well as being a complex system in its own right, software also exists as part of the complex system that is our modern world.
 * contribute - follows from being part of a system.
 Software alone doesn't solve problems, and misapplied can easily make things worse.
-To contribute software needs to be designed and evaluated intentionally and with an awareness of risks it could pose.
+To contribute software needs to be designed intentionally and evaluated with an awareness of risks it could pose.
 * direct and meaningful impact - means I'm not looking for broad outcomes like improving productivity or communication, which apply generally across many problems.
-I want to see software applied to solve specific blockers whose removal makes a significant impact on the problem.
+I want to see software applied to solve specific blockers whose removal makes unlocks significant progress towards solving a problem.
-* real problems - as opposed to straightforward problems.
+* real - as opposed to straightforward problems.
 The types of issue where the acknowledgement of it as a "real problem" often ends the sentence as it feels too big to tackle.
 Climate change and pandemic risk are examples of real problems.
 Decentralizing finance or selling more widgets are not.
 * in our world - is mostly filler to round out the sentence nicely, but I do think we should probably sort out the mess we're making on our own planet before trying to colonize anywhere else.